Customer's fiscal year does not comply with the Georgian 12-month calendar and starts on a different date than January 1st.

 This means that April should be flagged as the first month of the year, May as the second, and so on.

 All date functions (such as YTD / MTD / QTD formulas, change over time, and all functions under the dashboard's Quick Functions feature) operate under the assumption that a year starts on January 1st.

 We will create another field in out dim date which will calculate the new fiscal date for each existing date.

-Assumption, the fiscal year starts on April 1st.
-In case the fiscal year doesn't start on April, simply replace the 4 with the appropriate month number.
+Assumption - the fiscal year starts on April 1st.
+In this case, we will need to set April as the first month of the year.
+This we will do by subtracting 3 months from each date.
+In case the fiscal year doesn't start in April, simply replace the 3 with the appropriate number.

 - Set field type to be Date-Time (in case this is in a new field in a source table)

 In the dashboard, use the new field (Fiscal Converted Date) as the leading date.